jacob-willden/movie-content-filter-extension/README.md

 1. Download the repository and extract the ZIP file
 2. Go to the Extensions area of your browser and make sure "Developer mode" is on
 3. Click the "Load unpacked" button
-4. Select the "movie-content-filter-browser-extension" folder inside the "movie-content-filter-extension" folder
+4. Inside the "movie-content-filter-extension" folder, either select the "movie-content-filter-browser-extension-manifest-v3" folder or the "movie-content-filter-browser-extension-manifest-v2" folder

 Firefox

 1. Download the repository and extract the ZIP file
 2. Enter "about:debugging" into the address bar and click "This Firefox"
 3. Click "Load Temporary Add-on"
-4. Select the "manifest.json" file inside the "movie-content-filter-browser-extension" folder inside the "movie-content-filter-extension" folder
+4. Inside the "movie-content-filter-extension" folder, select the "manifest.json" file inside either the "movie-content-filter-browser-extension-manifest-v3" folder or the "movie-content-filter-browser-extension-manifest-v2" folder

+The folder you select will depend on your browser and browser version.
+If it supports manifest version 3, select the folder that ends in "manifest-v3".
+Otherwise, select the folder that ends in "manifest-v2".

-(For Firefox Testing: Since Firefox can only install unsigned extensions as temporary add-ons, you will need to reload the extension each time you restart the browser, and you will need to recheck the box to enable filters and enter a preferences ID in the extension popup.)
+For Firefox Testing: Since Firefox can only install unsigned extensions as temporary add-ons, you will need to reload the extension each time you restart the browser, and you will need to recheck the box to enable filters and enter a preferences ID in the extension popup.

 ## Browser Requirements

-Chrome: Version 55 or newer
+Google Chrome: Version 55 or newer

 Microsoft Edge: Version 79 or newer